-- Font size is crucial as it makes the booklet more / less usable
+- Font size is crucial as it makes the printed booklet more / less usable

-- When designing an A5 booklet, Font size should not go under 12.
+- When designing an A5 booklet for printing, Font size should not go under 12.
 Smaller than this makes the writing too small to read

 - Use simple to read fonts eg Arial